-Of course, if there is a solid defense to this charge, the matter should be taken to trial.
-Often, the alleged victim decides not to prosecute or fails to appear in court in these cases.
-Occasionally, an attorney may obtain a dismissal due to the alleged victim’s refusal to cooperate with the prosecution.
+Of course, if there is a defense to this charge, the matter should be taken to trial by a qualified Chicago domestic battery lawyer.
+Under various circumstances, the alleged victim may decide not to prosecute or will fail to appear in court.

 Contact our Chicago domestic battery attorneys today if you have been charged with domestic battery in Illinois.
 Our domestic battery attorneys have successfully defended domestic battery cases throughout Cook County, Lake County and DuPage County.